 No. Waxed paper is coated with paraffin wax and cannot be used in an air fryer.
 Parchment paper is coated with silicone and can be used in an air fryer.

 Parchment paper usually has a temperature rating between 420ºF and 450ºF.
 At higher temperatures it will start to brown.
+Read the instructions for each liner you purchase to confirm its maximum heat.

 The best choice is to use perforated parchment paper for air fryer.
 This product comes sized for air fryers with holes already cut into the parchment so that air circulation is not blocked.